StephenDoyle10/UK-Salary-Calculator/README.md

     1. employees only start to pay National Insurance contributions if they earn more than £183 a week
     2. they pay 12% of their earnings above this limit and up to £962 a week
     3. the rate drops to 2% of their earnings over £962 a week.

+Update: a recent addition to this web app is Mocha testing, to test that the algorithm and the web site works for several different use cases.